awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

    1. For **Pod execution role**, choose the *myAmazonEKSFargatePodExecutionRole* role that you created in a previous step\.

-   1. Choose the **Subnets** drop down and deselect any subnet with `Public` in its name\.
+   1. Choose the **Subnets** dropdown and deselect any subnet with `Public` in its name\.
 Only private subnets are supported for pods running on Fargate\.

    1. Choose **Next**\.